Content that Connects

 October 15, 2018

-By Laura Walker for Run & Gun Obstacle Course (no longer active)
+By Laura Walker for Run & Gun Obstacle Course

 When was the last time you expressed your badassedness by conquering a 5-K obstacle course that includes target shooting?
 You’ve never done it before because it didn’t exist until now.
 We still believe you that you’re badass.
 But now you have to prove it!